 - Alfonso Coppola, aged 41, who settled in America from Tarremaggiore, in 1907

-- Amadio Coppola, aged 35, who emigrated to the United States from Qualiseco, Italy, in 1907
+- Amadio Coppola, aged 35, who immigrated to the United States from Qualiseco, Italy, in 1907

-- Amodio Coppola, aged 37, who emigrated to the United States from Qualiano, Italy, in 1909
+- Amodio Coppola, aged 37, who immigrated to the United States from Qualiano, Italy, in 1909

 - Alfonso M. Coppola, aged 28, who landed in America from Aquilonio, Italy, in 1909

-- Adelina Coppola, aged 14, who emigrated to the United States from Shiano, Italy, in 1909
+- Adelina Coppola, aged 14, who immigrated to the United States from Shiano, Italy, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)